 Do you want to pay 3x more than what you would if you bought the same bottle in a supermarket?

 If you decide to drink in a restaurant, order a glass of fine wine instead.
+One of the best money-saving tips ever.

 Install the GasBuddy app on your phone